External Ids for IL15 Gene

 IL15 (Interleukin 15) is a Protein Coding gene.
 Diseases associated with IL15 include Rheumatoid Arthritis and Cutaneous T Cell Lymphoma.
-Among its related pathways are PEDF Induced Signaling and Cytokine Signaling in Immune system.
+Among its related pathways are Cytokine Signaling in Immune system and Immune response IFN alpha/beta signaling pathway.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and cytokine receptor binding.

 Cytokine that stimulates the proliferation of T-lymphocytes (PubMed:8178155).
 Stimulation by IL15 requires interaction of IL15 with components of the IL2 receptor, including IL2RB and probably IL2RG but not IL2RA (PubMed:8178155).
 In neutrophils, stimulates phagocytosis probably by signaling through the IL15 receptor, composed of the subunits IL15RA, IL2RB and IL2RG, which results in kinase SYK activation (PubMed:15123770).